VladousSparrowous/OpenML/README.md

 # OpenML
-data and notebooks for yandex
+data and notebooks for yandex handbook